Xkonti/glove80-config/README.md

 ![Activating bootloader](https://docs.moergo.com/glove80-user-guide/images/bootloader-power-up-method.png)

-#### You can tell if a Glove80 half is in bootloader mode using the red LED next to the power switch:
+#### You can tell if a Glove80 half is in bootloader mode using the red LED next to the power switch

 - Slow LED: in bootloader mode and connected via USB.
 - Fast LED: in bootloader mode but there is no USB connection.